 Teaching your kids to read is an important milestone for their development.
 If you want your kids to grow up to be avid readers, it’s not enough to leave it to their schools.
 You have to find ways to nurture their love of books and passion for reading at an early age.
-If you have young kids, this is the perfect time to work on developing good reading habits.
+If you have young kids, this is the perfect time to work to develop reading habits.
 Here are some ways to do that.

 Lead by Example